kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ## Sending a Transaction with multiple signers <a href="#sending-a-transaction-with-multiple-signers" id="sending-a-transaction-with-multiple-signers"></a>

-If the Kaia account's AccountKey is AccountKeyMultiSig or AccountKeyRoleBased, the person who manages each key can vary.
+If the Klaytn account's AccountKey is AccountKeyMultiSig or AccountKeyRoleBased, the person who manages each key can vary.

 This section describes how to collect signatures and send the transaction if there are multiple signers.

-To run this example, you need to update AccountKey of the Kaia account you use for testing with [AccountKeyWeightedMultiSig](../../../learn/accounts.md#accountkeyweightedmultisig).
-Please refer to [Account Update](#account-update) for how to update your Kaia account.
+To run this example, you need to update AccountKey of the Klaytn account you use for testing with [AccountKeyWeightedMultiSig](../../../learn/accounts.md#accountkeyweightedmultisig).
+Please refer to [Account Update](#account-update) for how to update your Klaytn account.

 ### Signing sequentially <a href="#signing-sequentially" id="signing-sequentially"></a>

 When a transaction is signed using `caver.wallet` or the transaction's `sign` function, signatures (or feePayerSignatures) are defined (or appended) inside the transaction.
 You can obtain the RLP-encoded string (`rawTransaction`) containing the signatures (and feePayerSignatures) by calling the `transaction.getRLPEncoding()` function of the signed transaction instance.

 The following example shows how to sign a transaction sequentially with multiple private keys.
-Let's assume that AccountKey of the account who sends this transaction is AccountKeyWeightedMultiSig of two public keys, which means this Kaia account can use two private key strings, one private key for each user.
-This is a case that two users share the same Kaia account.
+Let's assume that AccountKey of the account who sends this transaction is AccountKeyWeightedMultiSig of two public keys, which means this Klaytn account can use two private key strings, one private key for each user.
+This is a case that two users share the same Klaytn account.

 In the example below, user1 and user2 create a `Keyring` instances to be used.
 After that, each uses its own keyring to sign the transaction.
 The example below uses `transaction.sign` to sign it.